Pylons/pyramid_zodbconn/docs/index.rst

 A package which provides integration between the Pyramid web application server and the :term:`ZODB` object database.

-.. warning:: This package currently will not work with any released Pyramid;
-   it requires the Pyramid trunk (aka "1.2dev").

 It will run under CPython 2.5, 2.6, and 2.7.
 It will not run under PyPy or Jython.
 It requires ZODB >= 3.10.0.